run-serverless/s3-hosting/README.md

 # S3 Hosting Setup

-Deploy infrastructure to host a static website on AWS S3.
+Deploy infrastructure to host a static website on AWS S3 using the [Serverless Framework V3](https://www.serverless.com/).

 Includes setting up:

 - S3 bucket to host the website
 - CloudFront (CDN) distribution to serve the website